martiniusDE/firefly-iii/installation-guide.md

 ```

 That should install MySQL and the correct version of PHP.
 If you want to use Apache or nginx is up to you.
+Many tutorials can guide you in the right direction.
+I believe PHP 7.0 is being shipped with Ubuntu 16, but I haven't checked yet.

 ## 2. Preparing your CentOS server